-Nearly 1.1 percent of all high school seniors have used cocaine within the past month (Johnston et al., 2014).
+Nearly 1.1% of all high school seniors have used cocaine within the past month (Johnston et al., 2014).
 Due to the high cost of cocaine, it is more commonly found in suburban neighborhoods where consumers have the financial means to purchase the drugs.
 Methamphetamine is used by men and women equally.
 It is popular among biker gangs, rural America, and urban gay communities, as well as in clubs and all-night dance parties (aka raves; Hopfer, 2011).

-A major discussion concerning stimulant substance abuse is the abuse of stimulant medication among college students.
-This is a growing concern, with 17% of college students reportedly abusing stimulant medications.
+A growing concern is the abuse of stimulant medication among college students as 17% of college students reported abusing stimulant medications.
 Greek organization membership, academic performance, and other substance use were the most highly correlated variables related to stimulant medication abuse.